-Useful links for families
+Useful Information for Families

 A brochure on key services to support children and families in the Lower North Shore.

 Caring for children and young people is one of life's most rewarding experiences.
 But it's not always straight-forward.
 On this site, you'll find practical tips, information and resources to help make parenting a little easier.
 Families NSW is an initiative of the NSW Government, developed by DoCS Centre for Parenting and Research.
 It also has a link to Families First a prevention and early intervention strategy to help parents give their children a good start in life.

 Infoxchange Service Seeker provides information on available parenting programs, supported playgrounds, family capacity building services and more.

 Raising Children Network is a comprehensive website supported by the Australian Government, providing practical information for parents of children 0-8 years.

 Parenting courses by Northern Sydney Healthy Lifestyle Unit runs a comprehensive range of parenting courses and workshops are offered every term on topics such as Toddlers: Terrible or Terrific, Communicating with Kids/Teens, Self Esteem in the Family and My Little One is Going to Big School at Northern Sydney locations including Beauty Point Public School, and Cremorne Early Childhood Centre.

 The Lower North Shore Child and Family Interagency and NSW Health have reviewed a "Where to Family Guide" with activities, links and resources for children, youth and families.

 Playgroup NSW is an informal session where parents, carers, babies and children aged 0 to school age come together in a relaxed and friendly environment.